-Jay-Z's appeal to potential clients is clear: If you want to benefit from on-field stardom off the field with endorsements and other opportunities, few in the field better understand the entertainment industry.
-And Roc Nation has made other big splashes since entering the sports agency business this year.
-It signed New York Yankees second baseman Robinson Cano (a former Scott Boras client), gave WNBA third-overall pick Skylar Diggins a Mercedes-Benz after her selection, and signed New York Giants receiver Victor Cruz to a marketing deal, which the NFLPA approved because of a "pre-existing relationship."
+Jay-Z's appeal to potential clients is clear -- if you want to benefit from your on-field stardom off the field with endorsements and other opportunities, few in the field better understand the entertainment industry.
+And Roc Nation has made other big splashes since entering the sports agency business this year -- they signed New York Yankees second baseman Robinson Cano (a former Scott Boras client), gave WNBA third-overall pick Skylar Diggins a Mercedes-Benz after her selection, and signed New York Giants receiver Victor Cruz to a marketing deal, which the NFLPA approved because of a "pre-existing relationship."
 Cruz is with CAA, the agency that has also established other partnerships with Roc Nation.

 "When you talk about being in New York, from the standpoint of what they can do in the city, I think it's a good move," Smith said of his decision.
 But he also said that the obvious claim that this was an image-based move is erroneous.

-Miale's involvement in Smith's career raises additional questions, because it's unusual for an agent with only two small-time clients to date -- Arena League kicker Carlos Martinez and ex-Florida linebacker Brandon Hicks -- to acquire a client of Smith's magnitude, especially when Smith was on the open market.
+Miale's involvement in Smith's career raises additional questions, because it's unusual for an agent with only two small-time clients to date -- Arena League kicker Carlos Martinez and ex-Florida linebacker Brandon Hicks -- to acquire a client of Smith's magnitude, especially when Smith was obviously on the open market and open to other pitches.
 Many wonder if Miale isn't just providing a front for Jay-Z to move around the league's rules regarding agent certification.